 The CMHACY conference is California’s premier event for all those interested in learning about, advocating for and promoting policies, programs and practices that enhance the well-being of vulnerable children, youth and families.

 Members of the County Behavioral Health Directors’ Association of California’s (CBHDA) Children’s System of Care (CSOC) Committee will hold their monthly meeting at CMHACY.
-The meeting will take place on May 15th, 12:15 pm – 1:30 pm.
-Location at Asilomar is TBD.
+The meeting will take place on May 15th, 12:15 pm – 1:30 pm at the Woodlands North Dining Room.

 If you have purchased a meal-plan with Asilomar, there is no cost.
 If you are staying off-grounds and have no meal plan at Asilomar, please pay the $25 lunch fee online, or bring a check for $25.